grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* some close calls with too shallow --- watching that depth-under-keel gauge again --- warning lights

 * [ ] _The find their dock and unload._
 	* the person who accepts delivery says sub-marine like it's two words. maybe a trader in a depot or something.
+Broken English in general

 * [ ] _The enemy sub shows up, a giant black leviathan smashing its way through the flimsy wooden structures._